 The purpose of this manual is to provide the Installation Engineer with sound, general information for the installation of the generator set.
-Refer to the Operator's manual for additional information which must also be read before operating the set.
+Refer to the Generator Set Operator Manual (0908-0115) for additional information which must also be read before operating the set.